Where Do Subway Trains Go When They’ve Retired?

 You may be wondering, what on earth would people do with a bunch of old train cars?
 The truth is, many bought them with the hopes of preserving the history of that particular train and possibly even restoring the car for future and/or repurposed use.
 And this didn’t just occur in Boston.
 It’s actually more common than you may have originally thought, according to Gil Propp, the creator of the documentary Streetcar Talks.
 Whether due to an unforeseen lack of funding or ability, these projects can sometimes get off track (no pun intended) and the old trains can end up sitting in overgrown foliage for years.

 However, some buyers actually do repurpose their purchased cars to serve in new ways.
 According to another article by CityMetric, two schools in England use repurposed subway cars as their libraries.
 Another has been used as an art studio in London.
 If you’re creative enough, you can really turn an old subway car into any sort of funky space.
 Think of it as another way to recycle.
-After reading about this you may be finding yourself in a crafty mood—here are 53 old items fantastically fit for repurposing.

 There are other ways of preserving the history of old subway cars besides the well-intentioned, although sometimes misguided, purchases by individuals.
 Museums, like the New York Transit Museum in Brooklyn, preserve old subways and show them off in their dynamic exhibitions.

 The New York Transit Museum boasts of a varied vintage fleet of cabs and cars, ranging from a Victorian-style subway train dating back to 1907 to a fire engine red colored one that was introduced in 1955 to so many more.
 The museum even has a variety of vintage buses, providing an educational solution to the retired subway car conundrum.
 What could be better?
 Now, check out 15 of the most luxurious train rides around the world.